Nintendo Selects: 1996–2011: Player's Choice

+In North America and Europe, Nintendo introduced the label on May 20, 1996, as "Player's Choice" both for the Super Nintendo Entertainment System and for the Game Boy to distinguish titles that had sold over one million copies.
+Super NES games had the "Super Nintendo Entertainment System" wordmark written in gold (instead of the usual red) on the box, along with a "Player's Choice" seal.
+European SNES and Game Boy releases were labeled differently in various markets (such as Mario Classics in Spain, Nintendo Classics in UK and Netherlands, and (Super) Classic Series in Germany and France), comparing closer to the European version of the Classic Series label for the NES games, featuring the same Mario medal.
+Furthermore, all boxes were overhauled in red except Disney games, which received blue boxes.

-American NTSC "Player's Choice" games can be identified on the Nintendo 64 by the yellow background of the N64 logo in the upper right corner of the game box.
+Player's Choice was eventually introduced for Nintendo 64 games that sold over 1 million units.
+North American NTSC "Player's Choice" games can be identified on the Nintendo 64 by the yellow background of the N64 logo in the upper right corner of the game box.
 On the GameCube and Game Boy Advance, games are marked in a yellow box on the top of the case.
 PAL region Player's Choice games have boxes that are colored silver or platinum with Player's Choice markings on the right hand side of a Nintendo 64 box or on the top of a GameCube box.
-Super NES games had the "Super Nintendo Entertainment System" wordmark written in gold (instead of the usual red) on the box, along with a "Player's Choice" seal.
-European SNES releases were labeled differently in various markets (such as "Mario Classics in Spain and Super Classic Series in UK, Netherlands and France).
-All boxes were overhauled in red except Disney games, which received blue boxes.

 The Player's Choice line was introduced for GameCube titles in January 2003.
-However, the sales barrier for games was decreased from 1 million, to only 250,000.
+However, the sales barrier for games was decreased from 1 million, down to 450,000 by June 2003 and eventually only 250,000.
 The first titles were Super Smash Bros.
 Melee, Pikmin, and Luigi's Mansion, and they each retailed for US$29.99.
-Later in the year, when 6 new titles were added, Nintendo split the pricing for different sets of GameCube games, so that some titles would enter in or stay at US$29.99 while others would be reduced immediately to US$19.99.
+Later in the year, when six new titles were added, Nintendo split the pricing for different sets of GameCube games, so that some titles would enter in or stay at US$29.99 while others would be reduced immediately to US$19.99.

 In April 2006, the "Player's Choice" label was applied to Game Boy Advance games, which sell for $19.99 in the United States.